vueComponent/ant-design-vue/site/src/vueDocs/customize-theme.en-US.md

 ### Static consume (e.g. less)

-When you need token out of React life cycle, you can use static function to get them:
+When you need token out of Vue life cycle, you can use static function to get them:

 ```jsx
 import { theme } from 'ant-design-vue';